mgfit/MGFIT-idl/README.rst

 * To get better results, you should use a higher number of generations or/and a higher number of populations, which will increase the computational time, but will result in better fitted lines.

-* You need to adjust the resolution parameters according to the spectral resolution of your observations.
+* You need to adjust the FWHM parameters according to the spectral resolution of your observations.

 * You need to change the redshift parameters for high redshift sources.